Laboratory-for-Energy-Systems-Analysis/Resultviewer/README.md

-# Resultviewer
+# Resultviewer (SQL in Excel)

+> Leverage the power of SQL in Excel for data extraction and charting.

+> Special features for multi-regional energy system models with output of different scenarios over time steps

 ## Purpose

-* The Resultviewer is an Excel-file with macro-code behind that executes SQL-queries on tabular input data (another .xslx Excel-sheet or an Access-DB) and puts the resulting tables with a charts on an Excel-sheet.
+> The Resultviewer is an MS Excel file with macros inside that executes an arbitrary number of SQL-queries on tabular input data, and puts the extracted result tables together with an optional chart on a new Excel-sheet.
-The charts can be customized with a template: Type (column, line etc.), colors, ordering, labeling.
+- Currently implemented input tables: A  sheet in another Excel-file (.xslx), or a table of an MS Access database (.mdb)
+- The SQL-queries are specified in a separate text file
+- The Resultviewer is optimized for speed.
+It can put houndreds of charts in seconds.
+- Using VBA-macros, you can easily customize the Resultviewer to your needs, e.g. by changing the layout of the charts

+## Capabilities
+- **Chart customization:** Type (column, line etc.), color, order of rows, labels, size, second axis
-* The Resultviewer is geared towards executing the same SQL-query for different scenarios and for different regions (where 'scenario' and 'region' are field-column in the input table).
+- **Multiple charts by scenario and region:** The same SQL-query can be executed for several scenarios and regions ('scenario' and 'region' are field-header-column in the input table).
+For this, you write in the SQL-query `<SCENARIO>` and `<REGION>`, and this templates will substituted automatically.
-* The Resultviewer is geared also to show data over time by providing a template in the SQL-queries, such that not all time-steps have to be specified manually.
+- **Templates for time steps:** To make the writing of SQL-queris with many time steps as table-columns more simple, a template can be used in the SQL-queries, such that only a single time-step (template) has to be entered manually.
+- **Comparison of scenarios:** In the Resultviewer, a new scenario is put on a new sheet.
+For better comparison, vertical axes can be levelized across sheets, and charts of three scenarios can be put on a single sheet for side-by-side comparison.

-## Description
+## Description/How to use

+To control the import, the Resultviewer employs a panel and two Excel sheets:
+1. A **Control panel**.
+To access: Go to the ribbon of Excel --> Add-in.
+You see  a row of buttons.
+Press `Panel`, which opens the control panel of the Resultviewer
+2. A **setting** sheet, and a **color and order** sheet.
+The actual names of the sheets in Excel can be determined in the panel, such that different settings can be used; for our global energy system model, we use for example the names `SETTING` and `COLOR&ORDER`, and for the example the names are chosen to be `SETTING_Example` and `COLOR&ORDER_Example`.

+### Run the example

+1. Download from this site the 3 files:
+	- `Resultviewer_NT.xls`
+	- `sql_queries_Example.txt`
+	- `WEO2024.xlsx`
+2. Open `Resultviewer_NT.xls`, and enable macros (if not already done)
+3. In the Resultviewer, go to sheet `COLOR&ORDER_Example`.
+Look for the table a little bit on the right that has the paths to `WEO2024.xlsx` and `sql_queries_Example.txt`.
+Adjust the paths to the locations of your files.
+5. In the control panel, adjust the name of the color & ordering sheet to `COLOR&ORDER_Example`, and press `Load` to load values from the aforementioned table into the panel.
+Now, the panel should have the correct values of the example.
+Clearly, you could have entered the values also manually directly in the control panel.
+6. In the control panel, select a scenario in the drop-down box
+7. In the control panel, press `View Scenario`

 ## FAQ

+- **Why use Excel?** You have both chart and data available, and you have all the advanced Excel features available for post-calculations and copy-pasting.
-* **Why is the Excel provides in .xls format, and not in the newer .xslm?** You can save the .xls as .xlsm, without any problem.
-We ahve found that the .xls format is more stable with many charts and for VBA, despite taht .xlsm is a newer format, and should be more stable as advertised.
-Also .xls is much faster, perhaps also due to the fact, that .xls are limited to 65k rows, and .xlsm to 1M rows.
+- **Why is the Resutviewer in .xls format, and not in .xslm format?** Indeed, you can save the .xls as .xlsm  without any problem.
+We found that the .xls format is more stable if many charts are generated and also for VBA macros, despite that .xlsm is a newer format, and should be more stable as advertised.
+Also .xls is faster, perhaps also due to the fact that .xls is limited to 65k rows, whereas .xlsm can have 1M rows.
-* **Why use Excel?** You have both chart and data available, and you have all the advanced Excel features available for post-calculations and copy-pasting.
-* **Why use the VBA (Visual Basic for Application), instead of a newer connection types, for example Python/VB/C# <--> Excel?:** By our tests, VBA is up to three times faster then the other connections, which is due to Marahalling overhad.
-Also, the VBA code is directly accesible inside Excel.
+- **Why use macros (VBA, Visual Basic for Application), instead of a newer connection interface to Excel, by using Python/VB/C# etc.?** By our tests, VBA is up to three times faster then the other connections, which is due to the so-called Marahalling (VSTO).
+Also, the VBA code is directly accesible inside Excel, and can be adapted by the user.

+## Limits
+- Names in the column-header "scenario" should be less than 26 characters long because they will become sheet names (32 char. limit): If dubplicated, a number in parentheses will be appended, e.g. (2)
-* **How many charts can you put into Excel?** By our experience, after approx. 1000 charts, Excel seems to break-down (out of memory, or, file cannot be saved etc.).
-This is easily reached, e.g. with 20 regions, 20 scenarios, 30 charts per scenario.
+- Not more than approx. 1000 charts in Excel.
+With more, Excel seems to break-down (out of memory, or, file cannot be saved etc.).
+1000 charts is easily reached, e.g. with 20 regions, 20 scenarios, 30 charts per scenario.
-* **Can you have several Resultsviewers open?** Yes, but mind the limit of the number of charts.
-Excel may go out of memory, and files cannot be saved.
+- If you have several Resultsviewers open at the same time, Excel may become unstable, and files cannot be saved.

-## Caveats
-* Names in the column scenario should be less than 26 characters long, because they become sheet names, occasionally with a number at the end (XX)

-### SQL Dialect
+### JET-engine limits

+For queries on Excel-sheets and MS Access, the Microsoft ACE/JET-engine with interface AOD is used.
+This engine has limits, but has also the advantage of the PIVOT-table functionality by using the keyword `TRANSFORM` as is used in the example.
+The limits are:

+- CASE and nested IFF statements can have maximal 15 levels (otherwise the SQL-engine gives an error: "SQL query too complex").
+- Comments inside SQL queries are not allowed
+- A query cannot conists of several sequential SELECT statements, separated by a semicolon, as would be possible in other DB engines
+- The SQL syntax and table headers ar case-insensitive
+- The used interface AOD uses % in LIKE (and not * as is possible MS Access)

-#### DAO/ADO/Jet
+## Background: DAO/ADO/Jet etc.
-* The resultviewer uses currently ADO for MS Access databases (.mdb) and Excel
+- The resultviewer uses currently ADO for MS Access databases (.mdb) and Excel.
-* ADO (ActiveX Data Objects): Uses OLE DB (Object Linking and Embedding) programming interface.
+- ADO (ActiveX Data Objects): Uses OLE DB (Object Linking and Embedding) programming interface.
 OLE DB is based on the Microsoft Component Object Model (COM).
-* DAO (Data Access Objects): ACE/Jet's natural interface layer.
-Deprecated in favor of ADO.
+The older DAO (Data Access Objects) is deprecated in favor of ADO.

-#### Wildecard characters in LIKE: * or %

-* Depends on the "ANSI Query Mode" of the used interface.
-These modes are specific to ACE/Jet (but ressemble ANSI/ISO SQL-89 and SQL-92 Standards).
-* DAO interface uses ANSI-89 Query Mode ('traditional mode'): *
-* ADO interface (OLE DB) uses ANSI-92 Query Mode ('SQL Server compatibility mode'): %
-* In ODBC the query mode can be explicitly specified via the ExtendedAnsiSQL flag
-* The MS Access user interface, from the 2003 version onwards, can use either query mode.
-So be aware: A query may work in MS Access unserinterface, but not with DAO or ADO
-* ACE/Jet SQL syntax has an ALIKE keyword, which allows the ANSI-92 Query Mode characters (% and _) regardless of the query mode of the interface
+- ACE/Jet has an "ANSI Query Mode" (ressembles ANSI/ISO SQL-89 and SQL-92 Standards).
+ADO interface (OLE DB) uses ANSI-92 Query Mode ('SQL Server compatibility mode').
+The MS Access user interface, from the 2003 version onwards, can use either query mode (* or % in LIKE).
+So be aware: A query may work in MS Access unserinterface, but not with DAO or ADO In ODBC the query mode can be explicitly specified via the ExtendedAnsiSQL flag.
+ACE/Jet SQL syntax has an ALIKE keyword, which allows the ANSI-92 Query Mode characters (% and _) regardless of the query mode of the interface

-#### Limitation of the JET-engine
-* Using the JET-engine, the SELECT and nested IFF statements can have maximal 15 levels (otherwise the SQL-engine gives an error: "SQL query too complex").
-* Comments inside SQL queries are not allowed
-* A query cannot conists of several sequential SELECT statements, separated by a semicolon, as in other DB engines